7 Easy Steps to a Zero-Waste Life

 Categories: Ecology & Sustainability

 As the reality of our environmental crisis sets in, more and more people are realizing that our current conservation efforts won’t be enough.
 It’s time to try new tactics.
-Inspired by Lauren Singer’s Trash is for Tossers blog, I decided to attempt a zero-waste life as one of my resolutions for 2015.
-I started a bit before the year ended and was shocked by how easy it was to drastically reduce my waste.
-Admittedly, I still can’t say that I’m living a trash-free life, or one with as little waste as Lauren produces, but I’d guess that my contribution to landfills in the last year is at most a third of what it’s ever been before.
+Inspired by Lauren Singer’s Trash is for Tossers blog, I decided to attempt a zero-waste life and was shocked by how easy it was to drastically reduce waste.
+Admittedly, I still can’t say that I’m living a trash-free life or one with as little waste as Lauren produces, but I’d guess that my contribution to landfills in the last year is at most a third of what it’s ever been before.

 1. Research what’s recyclable and compostable in your area, where you can do this, and how to make it easy.